FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

 By doing all this we can now set the state by clicking on one of the options.
-However, the UI user of the component has no idea this is being done because all we have done is update our code so that state is managed by the component.
+In other words, when you click on an option the `select` function will now run and set the state of the `MySelect` component.
+However, the user of the component has no idea this is being done because all we have done is update our code so that state is managed by the component.
+At this point we have no feedback visually that anything is selected.
+Let's fix that.

-The next thing we will need to do is also pass the current state down to the `<MyOption>` component so that it can respond visually to the state of the component.
+The next thing we will need to do is pass the current state down to the `<MyOption>` component so that it can respond visually to the state of the component.

-Using props, again, we will pass the state from the `<MySelect>` component down to the `<MyOption>` component by placing the property `state={this.state.selected}` on all of the `<MyOption>` components.
+Using props, again, we will pass the `selected` state from the `<MySelect>` component down to the `<MyOption>` component by placing the property `state={this.state.selected}` on all of the `<MyOption>` components.
 Now that we know the state (i.e. `this.props.state`) and the current value (i.e. `this.props.value`) of the option we can verify if the state matches the value.
 If it does, we then know that this option should be selected.
 This is done by writing a simple `if` statement which adds a styled selected state (i.e. `selectedStyle`) to the JSX `<div>` if the state matches the value of the current option.
-Otherwise we return a React element with an `unSelectedStyle` inline style.
+Otherwise we return a React element with `unSelectedStyle` styles.

 [source code](https://jsfiddle.net/L1z9za23/#tabs=js,result,html,resources)

-Make sure you click on the "Result" tab above and see our custom React select component function.
-You can also contrast this final state of the code with what the JavaScript would look like if you either tranform the JSX with Babel or just write the React code using without JSX.
+Make sure you click on the "Result" tab above and see our custom React select component functioning.
+While our React UI select component is not as pretty or feature complete I hope you can see where all this is going.
+React is a tool that can help you reason about, construct, and maintain stateless and stateful UI components, in a structure tree.

+Below, I'm showing the final state of the code after the JSX has been transformed by Babel.
+Don't forget you can always by pass JSX and Babel and just write strait JavaScript.

 ```javascript
 var MySelect = React.createClass({